Being an advocate: what does it mean?

 It’s also important to consider whether your solution might have negative consequences for your child.
 For example, if you went to the program to supervise, would your child be embarrassed?

 And you could think about timing.
-For example, is the issue urgent?
-Would a delay make the situation worse or better?
-In this example, could your child take part in the learn to swim program next term instead?
+For example, would it be better for your child take part in the learn to swim program now or do it next term instead?

 Advocating for your child: tips